metaschema/oxyzen/README.md

 - Searchable word text index + Hashwords index + Titles index (latter one is todo).
 - A subcollection utility.
 - Using the same subcollection utility a log of the documents changes is implemented, as well as a versioning for documents.
-- Cool: Storage uploads are also stored as documents in a collections, so every other functionality implemented for documents, can also be used on storage uploads
+- Cool: Storage uploads are also stored as documents in a collections, so every other functionality listed above, also applies for storage uploads.

 Basic library test form.
 https://cdn.rawgit.com/metaschema/oxyzen/master/index.html